What Is 3D Modeling Software?

 - Common file types include 3dslash, obj, stl etc.

-SketchUp is mostly familiar among designers as a tool for architectural landmarks crafted by Google Earth and not for its 3D printing strengths.
-SketchUp is an excellent tool for visualisation and planning in a variety of industries such as interior design, urban planning, engineering, and modelling structures.
+SketchUp is most familiar among designers as a tool for architectural landmarks crafted by Google Earth and not for its 3D printing strengths.
+SketchUp is an excellent tool for visualization and planning in a variety of industries such as interior design, urban planning, engineering, and modeling structures.
 Its features are:

 - Clean and tidy user-friendly interface with easy to use features.

 - Simple 3D printable models can be created from scratch within the first few hours of learning due to a number of intuitive tools that allow for great navigation and sculpting.

 - Available with a number of extensions such as Curviloft which can be used to model complex organic structures.

 - Users utilize designs from drawing layout functionalities with surface renderings called “styles”.

 - SketchUp does not support STL files straight from sources but has a “SketchUp STL” extension that can be used.